civictechindex/CTI-website-frontend/README.md

 #### Step 1 Become a member of the repository Team

-In the `hfla-site` slack channel, send your GitHub name to the project manager (or on the slack channel thread) and we'll add you as a member to the GitHub repository Team.
+In the `civic-tech-index` slack channel, send your GitHub name to the project manager (or on the slack channel thread) and we'll add you as a member to the GitHub repository Team.

 Once you have accepted the GitHub invite (comes via email or in your GitHub notifications), please do the following: